 Services may be provided for youth in Pre-Kindergarten through 12th grade.
 Family members and guardians of students who are attending the program are also eligible for services.

 Programs should primarily serve students at risk of academic failure, including English Language Learners, students in special education and students with social and emotional needs.
+Priority must be given to students at risk of academic failure.

 Specific student needs should be identified and explicitly targeted in program design and operations.
 Students identified in priority groups should be allowed first entrance into the program.
 As space is available following the priority group enrollment, other students may be enrolled.